junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 >
 > Dean gets phone call from Missouri, they know John/Mary's ghosts are here, they drive to Lawrence, Kansas

-(**Warning before chapter:** A little bit mention of John Winchester's A+ parenting.)
+(**Small warning before chapter:** A little bit touch of John Winchester's A+ parenting and homophobic, not the main focus.)

 <br>

 Dean is about finishing up a phone call when Sam finds him.

-He's in the hallway just outside Cas's room, frowning at the ground, pacing with his phone at his ear, speaking in a quiet voice.
+He's in the hallway just outside Cas's room, frowning at the ground, pacing with his phone to his ear, speaking in a quiet voice.
 The door is ajar, with a thin slit of opening.
 The orange light from the hallway seeps into the dark room.

 "Thank you," he says to the other end wholeheartedly, his voice caught.
 Almost like the moment they went into Jody's house.
 He finishes the call with "We're on our way," and slips the phone back into his pocket.
 He turns around, almost running right into his brother.